Watch: This page in 30 seconds

 Our Kubernetes integration allows you to receive and manage Kubernetes usage data reports separately from the data reports on AWS usage.
 Monitor and plan your individual usage of and charges for Kubernetes pods, receive more precise analysis of your expenses, allocate them accurately, and better understand the drivers of cloud costs.

-Combine one or more UEMs to help manage subscription costs
+Combine one or more UEMs in ServiceNow to help manage security

 With brightfin, you can easily combine data from multiple Unified Endpoint Management (UEM) providers into one unified platform built on ServiceNow.
 By analyzing UEM data, such as which applications are installed on your corporate devices, you can gain an upper hand in identifying shadow IT and subscription overages.